 Amendments submitted as paper applications still require a digital plan.
 Upon or before submission of a paper amendment the applicant must upload the encrypted plan received in the plan package generated by the Plan Confirmation Service into the Electronic Disposition System using the Plan Submission Package option.

-Once a formal disposition has been entered upon, there may be instances when a disposition holder requires field approvals or authorizations as a result of unforeseen circumstances during construction.
-To facilitate this, the disposition holder can make an application for a Disposition Operational Approval (DOA) or Temporary Field Authorization (TFA) from the regulatory Operational Approval District office according to the PLAR Directives and Tables.
+Once a formal disposition has been entered, there may be instances when a disposition holder requires approvals or authorizations as a result of unforeseen circumstances during construction.
+To facilitate this, the disposition holder can make an application for a Disposition Operational Approval (DOA) or Temporary Field Authorization (TFA) from the regulatory body’s Operational Approvals District office.
+For further information please see:

-Disposition Operational Approvals (DOAs) are approvals issued to assist and facilitate the needs of the construction and development on public lands that are associated with a public lands formal disposition.
-Temporary Field Authorizations are short term authorizations issued to assist and facilitate activities on public lands that are not associated with a public lands formal disposition.
+Disposition Operational Approvals (DOAs) are approvals issued to assist and facilitate the needs of the construction and development on public lands that are associated with a formal disposition or authorization.
+Normally these are issued for short terms, however these can be issued for a term matching that of the related disposition.

-If the requested change to the disposition is outside the limits and guidance of the PLAR Directives and Tables (listed above), the request will not be approved and the applicant may be required to apply for the appropriate dispositions or to amend existing dispositions.
+If the requested DOA or TFA proposes a purpose and/or activity that is outside the limits and guidance of the PLAR Information Letters and Tables (listed above), the request will not be approved and the applicant may be required to apply for the appropriate dispositions or to amend existing dispositions.

 The Operational Approvals District office may request the applicant generate a Landscape Analysis Tool report to ensure proper conditions are applied to the DOA or TFA.